 Analyze the application until 70-80% done.
-Design the application so that the architecture and high-risk elements are relatively complete.
+Design the application so that the architecture and high risk elements are relatively complete.
 Define functional groups.
-Refine the analysis and design as the project progresses.
+The analysis and design are refined as the project progresses.

-For each functional group, a detailed analysis, a detailed design, coding, integration, and testing are done.
-Each increment is handled like a small RUP-like project, with iterations to improve the output.
-When the functional group is finished, it is delivered as an increment to the customer.
+For each functional group, a detailed analysis, a detailed design, coding, integration, testing is done.
+This increment is handled like a small RUP-like project, with iterations to improve the output.
+When the functional group is finished it is delivered as an increment to the customer.

 We have an iterative first step, which looks at the whole application.
-The application is then delivered incrementally, with each increment developed using an iterative process.
+The application is then delivered incrementally, developing each increment using an iterative process.